-I’ve not published the yearly Most Read article in the last three years.
+I haven’t published the yearly Most Read article in the last three years.
 I stopped sharing readership numbers as the lists were used to steal my best works.

 Unicode 13 introduced Creative Commons license symbols.
 Here’s a small free font file with the new characters, so you can use them on your computer or website.